schafric/MFF-NSWI041/1/seminar-work.md

 ## Actors

-We define several kinds of actors: administrator, planner, student and teacher.

 ### 1. Administrator

 `Administrator` is an actor performing module maintenance and administrative tasks, such as user administration, deployment of new module versions.
 Synchronization with other modules is performed automatically and in a daily basis.